Save for your first home through super

 After your release request is approved by the ATO, they'll issue a release authority to your super fund(s) requesting your FHSS release amount be sent to the ATO.
 This amount will have the appropriate amount of tax withheld, and the remaining amount may be offset against any outstanding debts with government agencies.

-It’ll form part of your assessable income in your tax return for the relevant financial year you requested the money to be released.
+It’ll form part of your assessable income in your tax return for the relevant financial year you requested the money to be released (not the date you received the money).

 In most cases, it can take between 15-20 business days for your super fund to release your money to the ATO, and for the ATO to pay it to you.